-Throughout the years there have been major advances in concrete-testing technology that make the process of testing and logging data much easier.
+Throughout the years there have been major advances in concrete-testing technology that make the process of testing much easier than common concrete temperature loggers.
 Fully embedded wireless sensors can be installed in the forms prior to the pour and temperature wires can be extended to the appropriate locations within the concrete form.
 Once the concrete is poured, the sensors and wires are completely covered, and no system components are exposed out of the concrete.
 Data is collected using wireless communication through a smartphone application.
-This application performs automatic maturity and strength calculations (as long as a calibration curve is provided) and the information can be conveniently shared to the team for collaboration and data viewing.
+This application performs automatic maturity and strength calculations (as long as a calibration curve is provided) and the information can be conveniently shared with the team for collaboration and data viewing.

 - Real-time data collection allows project members to make timely and well-informed decisions